harsh778/harsh778.github.io/README.md

     - Your app is ready to be deployed!
 Congrats 🎉

 ## :handshake: Contributing
-Contributions, issues and feature requests are welcome!
-Just fork this repo, make your changes and create a pull request.
+Contributions, issues and feature requests are welcome! <br> Just fork this repo, make your changes and create a pull request.

 ## 📝 License

-This project is <a href="https://github.com/harsh778/harsh778.github.io/blob/master/LICENSE">MIT Licensed</a>
+This project is <a href="https://github.com/harsh778/harsh778.github.io/blob/master/LICENSE">MIT Licensed</a>.